March 19, 2019, 4:30 p.m.

 Roger Ockrent Room (Chateau)

-Political polarization is growing rapidly and its speed has been accelerated by the rise of digital technology and communications.
-As the defenders of tech for good, this workshop will explore how civic technologists can leverage technology to combat the consequences of populism, specifically related to its effects on social media.
-This workshop will explore the impact of the current efforts to combat disinformation and hate speech and how civic technologists can help shift social media monitoring from a “whack-a-mole” approach (flagging and removing problematic content in a piecemeal fashion) to greater systemic change.
-This workshop will be led by NDI in partnership with other practitioners.
+Explore the impact of the current efforts to combat disinformation and hate speech and how civic technologists can help shift social media monitoring from a “whack-a-mole” approach (flagging and removing problematic content in a piecemeal fashion) to greater systemic change.
+Led by NDI in partnership with other practitioners.

 Paris photo by Joe Parks